-The groundwater monitoring programs of the TGPC member agencies fall within one of three categories:
+The groundwater monitoring programs of TGPC member agencies fall within one of three categories:

-- Regulatory agencies that require or conduct monitoring to assure compliance with guidelines and regulations for the protection of groundwater from discharges of contaminants. - Agencies or entities that conduct monitoring to assess ambient or existing groundwater quality conditions and to track changes in water quality over time. - Agencies or entities that conduct research activities related to groundwater resources and groundwater conservation.
+- Regulatory agencies that require or conduct monitoring to assure compliance with guidelines and regulations for the protection of groundwater from discharges of contaminants. - Agencies or entities that conduct monitoring to assess ambient or existing groundwater quality conditions and to track changes in water quality over time. - Research activities related to groundwater resources and groundwater conservation efforts.

-Each regulatory agency that requires or conducts groundwater monitoring to assure compliance with guidelines and regulations to protect groundwater from discharges of contaminants, has its own monitoring program requirements and procedures.
+Each regulatory agency that requires or conducts groundwater monitoring to assure compliance with guidelines and regulations to protect groundwater from discharges of contaminants has its own monitoring program requirements and procedures.
 The criteria used to assess the need for groundwater monitoring varies among the regulatory entities.

-TCEQ's Office of Waste and Office of Water regulate approximately 16,000 facilities, 44 percent of which are active public water-supply wells.
-An estimated 70,000 sites are under the purview of the RRC, with most regulated facilities in RRC's Underground Injection Control program.
+According to the 2022 and 2023 Joint Reports, TCEQ's Office of Waste and TCEQ's Office of Water regulate approximately 16,000 facilities, 44% of which are active public water-supply wells.
+An estimated 70,000 sites are under the purview of RRC, with most regulated facilities in RRC's Underground Injection Control program.
 More than 45,000 regulatory wells, including nearly 14,000 public drinking water wells, are utilized for groundwater monitoring purposes in the state.
 Most of these wells are under TCEQ's jurisdiction, and the remainder are regulated by RRC.